Law

 Affording a legal education shouldn't have to be difficult.
 All admitted students at UC Law are automatically considered for scholarships.
 Our awards are primarily merit-based, relying most heavily on LSAT, GPA, and your educational background.

-For the incoming Class of 2020, roughly 95% of students received scholarship offers.
-The average award was roughly $15,000.
-We also guarantee a student's scholarship for all three years of law school, provided that you remain in good academic standing (a.k.a. maintaining a 2.0 GPA or above.)
+Historically, roughly 95% of students received scholarship offers.
+We also guarantee a student's scholarship for all three years of law school, provided that you remain in good academic standing.

 It's also worth mentioning that our alumni graduate with debt levels nearly $80,000 less than the national law school average.
 And, according to a 2019 Bureau of Economic Analysis report, Cincinnati has the lowest cost of living of any major metro in the U.S. Learn more about our tuition and financial aid.